AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 The `obs` component contains cell level metadata including cell type annotation, brain region, species and additional taxonomy specific fields.
 Standardized nomenclature for cell metadata to be decided.

 * `cell_label`: ID corresponding to each individual cell.
 See above.
-* `cluster` :fire::fire::fire: : This is the **CRITICAL** column used for cluster annotations.
-It is the baseline for the majority of cell_annotation columns discussed below.
-Sometimes called `cluster_label`; There is also an additional `cluster_alias` column used in mouse whole brain data and for BKP that I'm not sure how to wrap in.
-It's also used for cirrocumulus.
-Some discussion might be needed on whether this is one or more columns, and which one is the source of truth.
 * `brain_region`
 * `species`
 * `age`